unifiedcontrolsystem/dai-ds/docker-dev-cluster/README.txt

 Prerequisites:
 ===============
+0. System must have at least 32GB or RAM to run smoothly.
 1. Docker version 17+
 2. Docker has access internet for repo access
 3. The account being used has permission to use docker